AllysonRosenthal/tech-learning-studio/learning-open-source/README.md

  * if you try to burn everything to the ground and start over by deleting the directory, git will follow you straight into the trash
  * googling "unfuck git" [actually works](http://ohshitgit.com/)
  * added bonus of choosing a really easy contribution for my first PR: I could stick my one-line contribution here temporarily, and it's no big deal to add back to the file.
 So, I now know what NOT to do ever again, without a huge loss of work.

+I started over, following [these instructions](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) and referencing the [GitHub documentation](https://help.github.com/articles/configuring-a-remote-for-a-fork/) as needed.
+It worked!
+I made a pull request.
+But it failed the continuous integration checks.
+It looks like [other pull requests](https://github.com/vredniy/awesome-newsletters/pulls?q=is%3Apr+is%3Aclosed) have been merged after failing, and the Travis log suggests the failure wasn't because of my addition.
+It looks like pull requests are typically reviewed the same day, so hopefull I'll know soon whether I need to redo anything.

+For my own reference, here are the basic steps to contribute to a project in plain English:
+ 1. Fork the repo.
+ 2. Clone that new repo to your local machine.
+ 3. Make a branch.
+ 4. Make your changes.
+ 5. Commit to your branch.
+ 6. Push to your branch.
+ 7. Set the orginal repo as `upstream`.
+ 8. Make sure you're up to date with the upstream repo.
+ 9. Go to the original repo.
+ 10. Make a new pull request.

+I did these steps slightly out of order because I was referencing multiple guides (I did 7 and 8 before 3), but got to the same final result.
+In the future, I think the above order is better, since there's less risk of pushing upstream before you're ready, which is still a concern as I bumble around git.

+I definitely have a lot to learn about how all of this works, but finding [Oh shit, git!](http://ohshitgit.com/) made it clear that git can be frustrating no matter what your skill level is, which helped me put myself in context within the community of practice.

+I also came across [this guide](http://dont-be-afraid-to-commit.readthedocs.io/en/latest/index.html), which covers virtualenv (which is used by yoda, the next project I'm planning to try contributing to).